ElastiCache now supports Valkey, but I've tried to verify its benefits.

 All upfront RIs are $0.157 for cache.r6g.large and $0.168 for cache.r7g.largeApproximately 7%It's expensive.

-However, what if we use Valkey for cache.r7g.large?
+However, what if we use Valkey on cache.r7g.large?

-The Valkey RI full upfront hourly rate for cache.r7g.large is $0.135, so compared to Redis r6g.largeIt's about 14% cheaperWe can see that.
+The Valkey RI full upfront hourly rate for cache.r7g.large is USD 0.135, so compared to Redis r6g.large,It's about 14% cheaperWe can see that.

-Additionally, size flexibility will be available for ElastiCache Reserved Instances starting October 1, 2024.
+Additionally, size flexibility will be applied to ElastiCache Reserved Instances starting October 1, 2024.

-As with RDS and EC2, even if you change the instance type you are using after purchasing an RI, if it is within the same family, the RI for the purchased size will be applied.
-This makes it easier to choose to purchase RIs.
+As with RDS and EC2, even if you change the instance type you are using after purchasing an RI, the RI for the purchased size will be applied as long as it is within the same family.
+This makes it easier to choose when purchasing an RI.

 summary